 This petition also promotes value.
 As noted above, the proposed Policy TE-4 will provide CNSA the opportunity to control and lower the cost of care for its patients.
-As noted previously, the growth and evolution of reimbursement models, such as Medicare Advantage and North Carolina Medicaid Managed Care, are driving providers to decrease costs where possible to ensure they are able to continue providing high value, safe, and effective healthcare services to their patients.
+As noted previously, the growth and evolution of reimbursement models, such as Medicare Advantage and North Carolina Medicaid Managed Care, as well as the impacts of the ongoing COVID-19 pandemic are driving providers to decrease costs where possible to ensure they are able to continue providing high value, safe, and effective healthcare services to their patients.
 By acquiring its own mobile MRI, CNSA will be able to eliminate expenses associated with the contracted mobile MRI service and will have more control over cost containment.
 By containing costs where feasible, CNSA will have an increased ability to manage these changes in healthcare reimbursement.